Limp Bizkit Officially Announce They Are Ready To Begin Recording A New Album

 Borland stated that the band is quickly getting back on their feet.

-The announcement was followed by a slurry of fans expressing much excitement and anticipation for the forthcoming album which is, as of yet, untitled.
+The announcement was followed by a flurry of fans expressing much excitement and anticipation for the forthcoming album which is, as yet, untitled.

-Limp Bizkit’s last album was the 2011 record, Golden Cobra, which garnered mixed reviews from critics.
+Limp Bizkit’s last album was the 2011 record Golden Cobra, which garnered mixed reviews from critics.
 Artistdirect gave the album a perfect score, rating it five stars out a possible five.
 NME fell on the other end of the spectrum, rating Golden Cobra a score of 1/10.
 Consequence of Sound fell somewhere in between, giving the album three out of five stars.

-Since the band’s debut album Three Dollar Bill Yall, they have been notably polarizing among both music fans and critics.
+Since the band’s debut album Three Dollar Bill Y’all, they have been notably polarizing among both music fans and critics.
 Frontman Fred Durst’s public persona is often the subject of much of that polarization.
 Durst has had public spats with many different celebrities, including Christina Aguilera, Nine Inch Nails frontman Trent Reznor, and rapper Eminem.

 Eminem took the beef so far as to release a diss track about Limp Bizkit, entitled “Girls.”